solangegueiros/brz-token-bridge/docs/Bridge.md

 Can not be called if the Bridge is paused.

+Parameters:
-Parameters: string name of blockchain to be added
+- string name of blockchain to be added
+- minGasPrice
+- minTokenAmount
+- check address EVM compatible

+Returns: index of blockchain.

+Important:
+- index start in 1, not 0.
+- index 0 means that the blockchain does no exist.
-Returns: index of blockchain in the array
+- index 1 means that it is the position 0 in the array.

 Requirements:
 - blockchain not exists.
+- onlyOwner
+- whenNotPaused

 ### `delBlockchain(string name) → bool` (external)